Fundamental Data On REITs In COVID-19 Environment

 Fresh data

-1st quarter performance data is somewhat meaningless as the vast majority of the quarter was during good times so the 1Q20 earnings of most REITs are in-line with the previous trajectory that collectively sums to moderate growth in 1Q20 compared to 1Q19.
-The spicy data is the commentary that comes with it as REITs are giving a sneak peak into April numbers.
+1st quarter performance data is somewhat meaningless as the vast majority of the quarter was during good times, so the 1Q20 earnings of most REITs are in line with the previous trajectory that collectively sums to moderate growth in 1Q20 compared to 1Q19.
+The spicy data is the commentary that comes with it, as REITs are giving a sneak-peek into April numbers.
 Many REITs have even given an exact number for April rent collection.
 These are compiled below.

 This data is organized in reverse chronological order of when it was reported, and the crucial column is the % of April rent collected.
-For many of these the number will be higher today than it was at the time of the report because some of these reports were midway through April.
+For many of these, the number will be higher today than it was at the time of the report because some of these reports were midway through April.
 Importantly, none of them will be lower.
 Rent that has been collected generally cannot be uncollected.

 Scan through the numbers.
 Most of them are in the 90s as a percent of April rent collection with the occasional 50% to 70% sprinkled in.
-Nearly all of the bad numbers come from retail with just about every other sector having pretty good numbers.
+Nearly all of the bad numbers come from retail, with just about every other sector having pretty good numbers.
 I believe the market is conflating the weakness in retail with weakness in REITs.

 Misperceptions about what REITs consist of